Hon. Charles Alexander Hardinge

 M, #52676, b.
 8 December 1850, d.
 12 April 1929

-Sir Francis George Baring, 2nd Earl of Northbrook was born on 8 December 1850 at Florence, Italy.1 He was the son of Sir Thomas George Baring, 1st Earl of Northbrook and Elizabeth Harriett Sturt.1 He married, firstly, Ada Ethel Sophie Davidson, daughter of Colonel Cuthbert Davidson, on 26 June 1894.1 He married, secondly, Florence Anita Eyre Coote, daughter of Eyre Coote and Jessie Mary Worrall, on 10 June 1899 at St. Saviour's Church, Walton Street, Chelsea, Middlesex, England.2 He died on 12 April 1929 at age 78, without issue.3 He was buried on 16 April 1929 at East Stratton, Hampshire, England.3
+Francis George Baring, 2nd Earl of Northbrook was born on 8 December 1850 at Florence, ItalyG.1 He was the son of Thomas George Baring, 1st Earl of Northbrook and Elizabeth Harriett Sturt.1 He married, firstly, Ada Ethel Sophie Davidson, daughter of Colonel Cuthbert Davidson, on 26 June 1894.1 He married, secondly, Florence Anita Eyre Coote, daughter of Eyre Coote and Jessie Mary Worrall, on 10 June 1899 at St. Saviour's Church, Walton Street, Chelsea, London, EnglandG.2 He died on 12 April 1929 at age 78, without issue.3 He was buried on 16 April 1929 at East Stratton, Hampshire, EnglandG.3

 On his death, his Earldom and Viscountancy became extinct.3